IsaMaqueda/finalProyectLenguajes/README.md

       (get-averager 3 "ejemplo.csv")
       ```
   * ![Image of function](images/average.jpeg)

+* **len** calculate length of list
+* **sum** calculate addition of all the elements within the list
+* **average** calculate average of list
+* **max** retrieve maximum value of list
+* **min** retrieve minimum value of list
+* **median** retrieve median value of list
+* **count** count the number of times an element is repeated within a list
+* **mode** return the most frequent element within a list
+* **standard-deviation** calculate standard deviation of the set
+* **factorial** function to calculate factorial of given number

+* **PoissPdf** function to calculate the probability of x given lambda as a Poisson Process
+* **PoissCdf** function to calculate the probability of range (a b) given lambda as a Poisson Process

+* **LSR** function to train linear model with the x and y data provided, it accepts both an exact value and a range of values to produce
+the prediction result.

+* **trainLSR** given the x and y train lists, produces the prediction model for the third degree polynomial which consist of a coefficient vector to be applied to the prediciton function.

+* **PLSR** given a value or a list of values, uses the model of trainLSR to produce the polynomial prediction procedure from which the
+user can input any in-bound value and get a prediction for a month.

+* **visualizePredict** displays the linear and polynomial prediction by month, given the x and y train data.

 ## Description of the program
-The program recieves a csv file, gets a column from the file, gets the diferent elements that are in that column and counts the numebr of instances each element has in that column.
-Then
+The program recieves a csv file, gets a column from the file, gets the diferent elements that are in that column and counts the number of instances each element has in that column.

+Provided the averages in a list format, the program is able to perform a battery of basic statistical analysis to broadly indicate its
+distribution.

+It later produces the following prediction functions:
+ * Least Squares Linear Regression
+ * Least Squares Third Degreee Polynomial Regression

+ Which in turn produce the predicted values based on the data consumed.

 ## Topics Used
  * **FILE INPUT**